Setting Your B2B Marketing Budget: The 1-2-3 Guide

 What to do: Offer personalized pricing and custom experiences.
 Evaluate how your customers’ or buyers’ needs have changed and consider pivots.

-9. Audit That Bloated Martech Stack
+9. A Lean Martech Stack

 What to do: Audit your existing martech stack for cost and features.
 Reduce tech with overlapping features.
 Get your team fully trained on every piece of martech so they can leverage all the relevant features.